-A Brief History of the Society for General Psychology (Division 1 of the American Psychological Association)
+A Brief History of the Society for General Psychology & Interdisciplinary Inquiry (Division 1 of the American Psychological Association)

 By Deborah Johnson